SaavyLab/saavy_dsp/WHY.md

 ## overview

-An independent study in digital sound synthesis and signal processing.
+an independent study in digital sound synthesis with two intertwined goals:
+1. to build an **approachable, creative toolkit** for making music in rust—an "op-1 of dsps"
+2. to ground that toolkit in a **living implementation** of classic dsp principles

-It's not a product or a plugin — it's an exploration of how sound works under the hood, built through code.
+it's not a product—it's an exploration of how a robust technical foundation can unlock playful, intuitive sound design.

 ## the focus

-- Learn real-time DSP fundamentals by **building** small, verifiable tools
-- Develop a **rust-based DSP core** capable of real synthesis (no soundfonts)
-- Deepen understanding of audio at the physical + computational level
-- Eventually integrate insights back into broader music projects (e.g. orpheus)
+- **for the creator**: build a fluent, composable api that makes sound design feel like play
+- **for the learner**: provide clear rust implementations where each component demonstrates foundational dsp concepts
+- **unite the two**: create a library where you can seamlessly move between playfully designing a sound and deeply understanding the physics and math that make it work

 ## motivation

-Not everything has to serve a roadmap.
-This exists because sound is interesting — and because building something that *makes* sound is a different kind of literacy than building something that *plays* it.
+great tools are often a blend of simplicity and depth. this project exists to find that balance. the "op-1" spirit drives the user-facing api—making it fun, immediate, and inspiring. the "living guidebook" spirit drives the core—making it stable, correct, and educational.

+you don't have to choose between a tool that's easy to use and a tool that's easy to understand. we're building both, in one place.

 **Goals:**
-- Reach a working, minimal synthesizer: oscillators, envelopes, filters, LFOs
+- reach a working, minimal synthesizer with an intuitive, chainable api
-- Understand the math behind filters, oscillators, and envelopes, not just use them
+- ensure every component is a clear, verifiable implementation of classic dsp principles
-- Replace dependency on sample-based playback with procedural sound generation
+- replace dependency on sample-based playback with procedural sound generation
-- Publish open-source DSP crates that feel clean, modern, and idiomatic Rust
+- publish open-source dsp crates that feel clean, modern, and idiomatic rust

 ## non-goals

-- No focus on UI/UX, VST shells, or end-user polish
+- no focus on ui/ux, vst shells, or end-user polish (yet)
-- No premature optimization for mobile
+- no premature optimization for mobile
-- No "music theory" ambitions — this is physics + math, not pedagogy
+- no "music theory" ambitions — this is physics + math through a creative lens

 ## scope